imohitmayank/a_lazy_data_science_guide/docs/data_science_tools/compute_and_ai_services.md

   '{}.zip'.format(experiment_name))
 ```

-- We start with a simople importing relevant modules and initiating the pipeline function where we define the name and description of the pipeline.
+- We start with importing relevant modules and creating the pipeline function where we define the name and description of the pipeline.
 Next we connect the components together.
 - From `line 20` to `line 30`, we are defining and setting the node wide affinity so that we only use spot instances for the computation.
 This will keep our cost to the minimum.
-- Finally we create a Kubeflow client and cmpile the complete pipeline.
+- Finally we create a Kubeflow client and compile the complete pipeline.
 This will create a zip file of the compiled pipeline that we can upload from the pipeline tab in Kubeflow.
-- Next, we can create an experiment and the perform a run from the respective Kubeflow tab.
+- Next, we can create an experiment and the perform a run from the respective Kubeflow tabs.
 The process is quite simple and can be easily done from the UI.
 Once we have executed a run and the process is completed, we can see the individual modules and the status in the run page as shown below.

 <figure markdown>
         ![](../imgs/kubeflow_my_pipeline_graph.png){ width="500" }